johanneshagspiel/green-thumb/README.md

 # The Green Thumb

 "The Green Thumb" is a CRUD application written in Java that incentivizes behavior that leads to less CO2 consumption.
-It was implemented in the [Client](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/client) - [Server](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/Server/TestServer) model, of which both parts can be found in this repository.
+It was implemented in the Client-Server model, of which both parts can be found in this repository.

 ## Features